adamghill/dj-angles/README.md

 1. Create a new Django project or `cd` to an existing project
 1. `pip install dj-angles` to install the `dj-angles` package
 1. `Edit settings.py` `TEMPLATES` and add `"dj_angles.template_loader.Loader",` as the first loader.
-Note: you might need to add the `"loaders"` key since it is not there by default: https://docs.djangoproject.com/en/stable/ref/templates/api/#django.template.loaders.cached.Loader.
+Note: you might need to add the `"loaders"` key since it is not there by default (https://docs.djangoproject.com/en/stable/ref/templates/api/#django.template.loaders.cached.Loader) and you will need to remove the `APP_DIRS` setting.

 ```python
 # settings.py